Gregory Peck: 1950–1953: Worldwide recognition

 Peck's "first real foray into comedy" was Roman Holiday (1953), directed by William Wyler.
 He portrayed American journalist Joe Bradley opposite Audrey Hepburn in her first significant film role, playing a European princess.
 Peck's role in Roman Holiday had originally been offered to Cary Grant, who turned it down because the part appeared to be more of a supporting role to the princess.
 Peck had the same concern, but he was persuaded by Wyler that the on-site filming in Rome would be an exceptional experience and Peck accepted the part, eventually insisting that Hepburn's name be above the title of the film (just beneath his) in the opening credits.
 Peck later stated that he'd told his agent, "I'm smart enough to know this girl's going to win the Oscar in her first picture, and I'm going to look like a damned fool if her name is not up there on top with mine."

 Roman Holiday was a commercial success, finishing 22nd in the box office in 1953.
-The film continued to garner money after its release, with "modern sources noting it earned $10 million total at the box office."
+The film continued to make money after its release, with "modern sources noting it earned $10 million total at the box office."
 Critics praised Peck's performance; Bosley Crowther stated that "Peck makes a stalwart and manly escort...whose eyes belie his restrained exterior," while the Hollywood Reporter commented that "Peck turns in another of his outstanding performances playing the love-smitten reporter with intelligence and good-humored conviction;" The film was met with critical acclaim.
 (Note: Milton Luban of the Hollywood Reporter said, "With Gregory Peck and Audrey Hepburn turning in superb performances, Roman Holiday is 118 minutes of sheer entertainment" elaborating that it has a "delightful screenplay that sparkles with wit and outrageous humor that at times comes close to slapstick" and that the "cinematographers do a fine job of incorporating Roman landmarks into the storyline.")
 (Note: Leonard Maltin labels it "Utterly charming."
 TV Guide praises it as "Charming, wistful and frothy" and says it "has enough adventure and excitement to satisfy, and the faintly bittersweet note of the ending is made deliciously palatable by its artistic rightness."
 Joshua Klein says "Peck and Hepburn are excellent...Rome's landmarks help enhance the already magical story.
 Just as essential is the enjoyable script."
 Time Out succinctly states "near-perfect rom-com.")
-It was nominated for multiple accolades, including 8 Academy Awards, with Hepburn winning for Best Actress; Peck also scored a BAFTA nomination for Foreign Actor.
+It was nominated for multiple accolades, including 10 Academy Awards, with Hepburn winning for Best Actress; Peck also scored a BAFTA nomination for Foreign Actor.
 At the 1955 Golden Globe awards, Peck and Hepburn were named the World Film Favorite Award winners for their respective genders.